keivinonline/devops-tools/aws_certs/saa/README.md

 - makes it tamper proof
 ### Lambda - notifications
 - use dead letter queue (DLQ) using SQS and SNS for non-processed payloads
+### Server migration service
+- migrates onprem workloads to EC2 only
+### Server migration service connector
+- FreeBSD VM installed onprem and works with server migration service
+### PHP WAF rule
+- Aws managed PHP application rule
+- add in web ACL of WAF
+### Cloudfront
+1. pre-signed URLs
+- contains user login credentials for specific urls
+- does not ensure contents can only be accessed through cloudfront
+- for individual files only
+2. Restrict access to cloudfront only
+- Create Origin Access Identity (OAI) in cloudfront
+- use S3 bucket policy to only allow OAI to access
+3. Origin with cookies
+- use cookies to restrict access to cloudfront
+- access to multiple files
+### RDS - enable encryption on existing db
+1. create snapshot of unencrypted DB
+2. copy snapshot and enable encryption
+3. restore the DB
 ## Services recap
 ### Rekognition
 - identify objects and etc in images or videos